YunaBlood/OdinProject/BasicRuby/README.md

 >
 >## What is a loop loop, and how would you use it?
 >
->A loop loop is the most basic kind of loop that loop infinitely but there is still some particularity to this loop we can do/while with it and also need to add the break with the condition to break the loop or it's will never stop <br>
+>A loop loop is the most basic kind of loop that loop infinitely but there is still some particularity to this loop we can do/while with it and also need to add the break with the condition to break the loop or it will never stop <br>
 >>
 >>``` ruby
 >>Example on a loop that increment of 1 a counter and break when reaching 10: